 Stone or tile may be another option for your porch.
 While beautiful, these options may be expensive and require professional installation.
 If you are looking to do the job yourself, you may need to look for other, easier to install options.

 When you compare porch materials for your home, add Mendocino redwood to your list.
 Redwood is easy to work with, so even the novice do-it-yourselfer can work with it.
 Simple wood working tools are all you need to get started.
 Natural Mendocino redwood can make the difference between an ordinary porch and an extraordinary outdoor space.
-Shop for Mendocino redwood at your local The Home Depot store today!
+Shop for Mendocino redwood at The Home Depot today!